-A. The student must provide written consent to provide specimens for the purpose of analysis.
+- A. The student must provide written consent to provide specimens for the purpose of analysis.
 If the student is under eighteen (18) years of age, the student's parent or legal guardian must sign the drug testing consent form in addition to the student.
-The signed consent must be returned to the program director of the health program.

-- B. The signed consent form will be maintained in the student permanent record.
+The signed consent must be returned to the program director of the health program. - B. The signed consent form will be maintained in the student permanent record.
 A copy of the consent form will be maintained with the program director. - C. Students have the right to refuse to consent to drug testing.
 However, students who decline will be refused access to clinical education facilities and will be unable to achieve the required clinical experiences and objectives of the program.
-Refusal to submit to drug testing will result in dismissal from the health program and will cause the student to be ineligible for admission to any program in the Health Science Division offered at Wallace State Community College.
+Refusal to submit to drug testing will result in dismissal from the health program with no readmission to any program in the Health Science Division offered at Wallace State Community College.